ChaokunChang/ChaokunChang.github.io/_contests/2019-Hachthon-MicrosoftHackthon.md

 location: "Shanghai, China"
 ---

-An WeChar mini program which can help detect the people's number and distribution in the canteen.
+An WeChat mini program which can help detect the people's number and distribution in the canteen.

 Technology
 ======